Rajatsharma786/Customer_segmentation/README.md

 # Customer Segmentation Engine

+This project is based on a public dataset from Kaggle: https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store?resource=download
+The full raw data is not included due to size, but all processed features used in modeling are provided.

 This project demonstrates a complete end-to-end workflow for customer segmentation using real-world e-commerce clickstream data.
 The goal is to cluster users based on behavioral patterns and derive actionable business insights.

 ## Project Overview